cdl-geneseo/geneseo-dictionary/K/KINO.md

 Created by  Unknown User (est1), last modified by  Unknown User (mee2) on Nov 16, 2012

 n.
-A place on campus where films are shown, usually on Sunday nights.Gross2006-12-10T22:38:06ZKWinkelmanAs of 2012, 70% of students surveyed knew this word and 70% believed it to be of local origin.(Eichas, G-M, 2012)
+A place on campus where films are shown, usually on Sunday nights.Gross2006-12-10T22:38:06ZKWinkelmanAs of 2012, 70% of students surveyed knew this word and 70% believed it to be of local origin.(Eichas, G-M, 2012) As of 2025, 0% of surveyed students knew what this term meant, and 0% believed it to be of local origin.
+This term is now likely obsolete (Conklin, G-M, 2025).

 Comments: